github/personal-website/README.md

 To give you a sound foundation to start your personal website, your repository includes a handful of "includes" -- dynamic `.html` files that are re-used throughout your website.
 They're all stored in the `/_includes/` directory.

 There are the usual suspects, like `header.html` and `footer.html`.
-But there are few more worth pointing out:
+But there are a few more worth pointing out:

 - `interests.html`: A heading and dynamic list of "My Interests," which is populated with the [topics](#topics) you list in your `_config.yml`.
 - `masthead.html`: A collection of your avatar, name, bio, and other metadata that's displayed prominently on all your webpages to help identify what the website is about.